docusign/extension-app-data-verification-reference-implementation/terraform/azure/README.md

     export ARM_SUBSCRIPTION_ID="your-subscription-id"
     ```

+1. Make sure you have the correct permissions
+    Terraform needs sufficient permissions to create resources.
+Make sure your Azure user has the Contributor role:
+    ```sh
+    az role assignment list --assignee <your-email> --output table
+    ```
+    If needed, assign the correct role:
+    ```sh
+    az role assignment create --assignee <your-email> --role "Contributor" --scope "/subscriptions/your-subscription-id"
+    ```

 In that case `azurerm` Terraform provider is [authenticated to Azure using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli), but you may use other methods for [authenticating to Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

+Now that you’ve set up your Azure environment, continue with the [Terraform deployment guide](terraform/README.md) to provision your infrastructure.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements